mariaaallotar/mariaaallotar/README.md

 <img align="center" src="https://github.com/user-attachments/assets/2dbcbbbe-4d8f-4ee6-81e4-be1f7e117f2f" width="97%" /><br>

-# I'm **Maria**, a programming student at [Hive Helsinki](https://www.hive.fi/en/).
+# I'm Maria, a programming student at [Hive Helsinki](https://www.hive.fi/en/)

-I have a **unique** combination of knowledge and competence as a result of a strong *academic base* in pedagogy and computer engineering, *hands-on experience* in coding and problem-solving gained during my current studies, and my interest in psychology and learning.
+I have a *unique* combination of knowledge and competence as a result of a strong *academic base* in pedagogy and computer engineering, *hands-on experience* in coding and problem-solving gained during my current studies, and my interest in psychology and learning.

 <details>